 MASH provides advice and support to women in sex work in Manchester.
 They also have a sexual health nurse, support around debts or benefits, help report crimes, refer into mental health services, support with homelessness, addictions, domestic violence, offer counselling plus activities to build confidence or develop life-skills.
 Donations – toiletries.
 Including sanitary products and ‘gift’ items (e.g. nice sets, perfume etc.)

 An arts and social support charity that works creatively to empower disadvantaged and marginalised young men and trans people.
 Mens Room support homeless young people who sex work in Manchester’s city centre.
 Donations – bus tickets.
 Often the most practical thing Mens Room can do for them is give people a bus ticket that enables them to make a vital GP, hospital, support or benefits appointment.

-For those who are lucky enough to have people around them, Christmas day is usually time spent with family and friends.
-Unfortunately, we often see that many people who are homeless didn’t have this ‘social support network’ to begin with or isolated themselves from offers of support because of feelings of shame or guilt.
+For those who are lucky enough to have people around them, the festive season is usually time spent with family and friends.
+Unfortunately, we often see that many people who are homeless didn’t have this ‘social support network’ to begin with or isolate themselves from offers of support.

 If you have a friend, family member, neighbour or colleague who you feel may be struggling – maybe think about reaching out to them.
 It is not your responsibility to have all the answers, but you’d be surprised how much difference a conversation or a cup of tea can make.

 Thanks as ever for your continued support.